-a.
 On behalf of the Government of Liberia and LEITI MSG, the LEITI Secretariat seeks a competent and credible firm, free from conflicts of interest, to provide Independent Administrator services in accordance with the EITI Standard.
-The objective of the assignment is to produce the 6thEITI Report for Liberia covering the Fiscal Year July 1, 2012 to June 30, 2013.
-The successful firm (Independent Administrator) will also be retained to produce the 7th EITI Report for Liberia, covering July 1, 2013 to June 30, 2014 based on satisfactory performance, in accordance with the EITI Standard and Section 4 of the EITI requirement and any amendments thereto affecting the reporting process.
+The objective of the assignment is to produce a combine 7th & 8th EITI Reconciliation Reports for Liberia; covering the fiscal years July 1, 2013 to June 30, 2014 and July 1, 2014 to June 30, 2015.